boxside/Lead_Smelter-s_Production_Time_Estimator/README.md

 * Transfer To : for transfer of material that need further process
 * Tapping To : for tranfer to continuous casting

-Case 1 : kettle 1 first and second batch indicate that cc1 have conflict time with other, as we can see the detail conflict below:
+Case 1 : kettle 1 first and second batch indicate that cc1 have conflict time with other(indicate the red cell in "tapping to" column), as we can see the detail conflict below:

  ![Figure 1](https://github.com/boxside/Lead_Smelter-s_Production_Time_Estimator/blob/main/6.png)